hoangduytran/blender-manual/manual/render/shader_nodes/shader/glass.rst

 Distribution
    Microfacet distribution to use.

-   :Sharp:
-      Results in perfectly sharp reflections like a mirror.
-The *Roughness* value is not used.
    :GGX: GGX microfacet distribution.
    :Multiple-scattering GGX: :guilabel:`Cycles Only`
       Takes multiple bounce (scattering) events between microfacets into account.